renderfarm-darf/darf-prototype/README.md

 ## 📜 License

+This project is licensed under the [GNU General Public License v3.0](./LICENSE).
-MIT License.
-Use it, remix it, build something cooler from it.
+Use it, modify it, share it—just keep it open.

 ---